 Level 2 qualifications provide the entry point to many jobs or Level 3 courses.
 A full Level 2 is made up of five GCSEs grade 9 to 4 or equivalents, such as BTEC awards.
-If you have achieved a grade 4 to 1 at GCSE, then you may choose a vocational or work-related course at Level 2, although check the entry requirements for individual courses.
+If you have achieved a grade 4 to 1 at GCSE, then you can usually move on to a vocational or work-related course at Level 2, although check the entry requirements for individual courses.
 Some providers allow you to retake GCSEs alongside your Level 3 learning.
-See the provider directory (pages 26 to 52) for more information.
+See the provider directory (pages 26 to 52) for more information or email: 14-19@achievingforchildren.org.uk.

-Apprenticeship option: You can also gain a Level 2 qualification by enrolling on to a Level 2 apprenticeship programme; also known as an intermediate apprenticeship.
+Apprenticeship option: You can also gain a Level 2 qualification by enrolling on to a Level 2 apprenticeship programme - an intermediate apprenticeship.
 Apprenticeships provide alternative routes to education and you will gain valuable experience of the workplace while being employed and at the same time working towards an NVQ Level 2 qualification which is equivalent to five GCSEs 9 to 4.
 For more information about apprenticeships, visit pages 20 to 23.